 As in most things, the concept of less is more is very relevant for design and your blog color scheme.
 Once you’ve decided on which color harmony you’d like to use for your project, it’s important to stick to the rule of choosing one dominant color with one or two accent colors.
 By doing this, you’ll stay away from a multi-colored mess of distraction.
-It will also help you create hierarchy, establish a unified design, and can direct your reader’s eye to the most important information on your site.
+It will also help you create hierarchy, establish a unified design, and can direct your reader’s eye to the most important information on your site and landing pages.

 If you do find that you need an extra color or two, you might add in shades or tints of your dominant color.
 This will give you more variety to choose from while not taking away from the scheme you’ve set out to use.

 As usual, there are many sites and tools online that can help you create the right color scheme.
 Here are a few to get you started: